-Yandex takes all possible measures to protect you from the technical side.
+Yandex takes all possible measures to protect you on the technical side.
 It's very difficult for hackers to pretend to be you and get access to your account.
-However, it might be easier for a hacker to guess your password or figure out the answer to your security question than for them to try to hack Yandex's security.
+It might be easier for a hacker to guess your password or figure out the answer to your security question than try to hack Yandex's security.

 Why would someone want to hack my account?

 If someone gets access to your Yandex ID, they can pretend to be you on any Yandex service.
 For example, they may send out spam using your Yandex.Mail account.
 Or, if your Yandex.Mail account contains addresses of your friends and colleagues, then hackers can send them viruses or requests to send money from your email address.
 Therefore, protecting your account is important not only for your sake, but for those who trust you.

 If you regularly use Yandex services or link important accounts on other sites to Yandex.Mail, then hackers can inflict even more damage by, say, spending your money or hacking your favorite online gaming account.